 However, the Nasdaq marketplace offers traders to buy or sell stocks listed on it in pre-market and after-hours trading sessions, also known as Extended Markets.
 Pre-market trading hours are from 4 a.m. to 9:30 a.m.
 EST, while after-hours are from 4 p.m. to 8 p.m.
 EST.

 Trading in the Extended Markets comes with a risk.
 The volatility tends to be much higher.
 There is less liquidity; fewer people are trading; hence prices will tend to move much more dramatically.

 In general, the stock market tends to be more volatile than the forex market.
-For example, the Nasdaq healthcare sector, it has some of the most prominent biotechnology companies such as Gilead, Vertex, and Regeneron.
+For example, the Nasdaq healthcare sector has some of the most prominent biotechnology companies such as Gilead, Vertex, and Regeneron.
 These companies are working on cutting-edge research, and it’s an excellent opportunity for those who want access to substantial price fluctuations and growth stocks.